dekrus/Fallout2MechanicsMiniRework/README.md

 **Assault Rifles:**
 ![Secondary-Attack](images/AIMED_BURST.gif)
-- Added aimed burst fire mode for assault rifles
+- Added aimed burst fire mode for assault rifles.
-- Bullet spread cone adjusts dynamically based on distance, skill, stats, and perks, determining how many bullets fly directly to the aim point
+- Bullet spread calculated based on distance, skill, SPECIAL, and perks.
-- Hit chance shown is for the first bullet; subsequent bullets have progressively lower hit chance but can still hit the target's torso if the first misses the aimed body part
+- Hit chance shown is for the first bullet; subsequent bullets have progressively lower hit chance but can still hit the target's torso if the first misses the aimed body part.
-- Optional: Can be enabled for other burst-fire weapons like Minigun and Flamer
+- Optional: Can be enabled for other burst-fire weapons like Minigun and Flamer.

 ### Traits Plus